Skip to main content

 var unsubscribe = wp.data.subscribe( function () {

-const turnstileItem = document.querySelector(".my-captcha-element");
+const turnstileItem = document.querySelector(

 if ( turnstile && turnstileItem ) {